agent18/agent18.github.io/_posts/2020-06-01-the-last-dance-career.markdown

 published: true
 ---

-## STM feedback after essay
+## Feedback from STM on my previous attempt on Career decision

-Mr. Agent,
+> Mr. Agent,
+>

-I didn't see the lifetime impact of the data science path.
-What has been the growth rate of "impact" for the two career paths as people got promoted or started new ventures?
-What are you assuming it will be?
+> I didn't see the lifetime impact of the data science path.
+What has
+> been the growth rate of "impact" for the two career paths as people

-Related: How many years of career are you assuming?
-That along with the growth rate would point to the lifetime "impact".
-That total would be a better indicator of the expected value of some gamble like Master's degree and H1B visa.
-For example, 8 years of a grind even starting at 30 may be worth the remaining 27 years of high pay compared to 35 years of what seems less risky but lower-paying.
+> got promoted or started new ventures?
+What are you assuming it will
+> be?
+>
+> Related: How many years of career are you assuming?
+That along with
+> the growth rate would point to the lifetime "impact".
+That total would
+> be a better indicator of the expected value of some gamble like
+> Master's degree and H1B visa.
+For example, 8 years of a grind even
+> starting at 30 may be worth the remaining 27 years of high pay
+> compared to 35 years of what seems less risky but lower-paying.
+>

-For how many years will you be allowed to work in a given country?
-Can you go back to Europe or is it back to India after that?
+> For how many years will you be allowed to work in a given country?
+Can
+> you go back to Europe or is it back to India after that?
+>

-> The probabilities are sub 50% for success in either cases.
+> > The probabilities are sub 50% for success in either cases.
 In case I
-> fail to make it to the US, I am stuck with very low ETG (5-10k).
+> > fail to make it to the US, I am stuck with very low ETG (5-10k).
+>

-Also look at other options that may have a higher acceptance rate for permanent residency and work options, even if they have lower overall compensation.
-Canada, Australia, other European countries, etc. Also India.
+> Also look at other options that may have a higher acceptance rate for
+> permanent residency and work options, even if they have lower overall
+> compensation.
+Canada, Australia, other European countries, etc. Also
+> India.
+>

-Then there's the cost of living in different places.
-For example, Seattle has pretty high salaries and lower cost of living than the Bay Area.
+> Then there's the cost of living in different places.
+For example,
+> Seattle has pretty high salaries and lower cost of living than the Bay
+> Area.
+>

-In other words, when I hear "lifetime impact", I expect to see lifetime calculations.
-Doesn't have to be perfect, but has to consider the total career.
-A very crude one would be the total given some starting salary and some growth rate over X years of career.
-A more detailed one would be an average salary (or "impact") of X1 for 5 years and X2 for the next 10 years and so on, and then calculating the sum over the career.
+> In other words, when I hear "lifetime impact", I expect to see
+> lifetime calculations.
+Doesn't have to be perfect, but has to consider
+> the total career.
+A very crude one would be the total given some
+> starting salary and some growth rate over X years of career.
+A more
+> detailed one would be an average salary (or "impact") of X1 for 5
+> years and X2 for the next 10 years and so on, and then calculating the
+> sum over the career.
+>

-> My plan is to roughly first move to DS ASAFP (3-6 months) and start
+> > My plan is to roughly first move to DS ASAFP (3-6 months) and start
-> "clocking" DS hours on the side (9-5 job).
+> > "clocking" DS hours on the side (9-5 job).
 I will spend the next few
-> years (0-5 years) focusing on gaining R skills, research skills
+> > years (0-5 years) focusing on gaining R skills, research skills
-> needed for EA and try my luck at breaking into EA "in a way that
+> > needed for EA and try my luck at breaking into EA "in a way that
-> creates a lot of impact".
+> > creates a lot of impact".
 (It took 5 years for Peter Hurford to
-> start his own org.)
+> > start his own org.)
+>

-What is the opportunity cost of doing the above mix vs data science full-time?
+> What is the opportunity cost of doing the above mix vs data science
+> full-time?
+>

-Side note: Please avoid using rare abbreviations everywhere (such as GR or ETG).
+> Side note: Please avoid using rare abbreviations everywhere (such as
+> GR or ETG).

 ## Entry question

 What should I do next?
 Should I go for a Master's?
 Should I upskill for EA Orgs?
+Introducing Lifetime impact calculations.

 ## EA jobs have high impact in Research